 • Trend more evident in patients 2 to 12 years old

 • Patients in the study were taking multiple anti-seizure medicines: 85% on 3 or more medications and 67% on 4 or more medications

 • Analysis indicates that most (>95%) of patients are anticipated to achieve pharmacologically active levels of STK-001 with three monthly doses of 30mg

 These findings are from the US-based MONARCH study.
 A similar study, called ADMIRAL, has recently started recruiting in the UK, with the first patient already receiving their first 30 mg dose (this study will evaluate multiple doses up to 70mg.

 To find out more about the UK ADMIRAL study, including information on how to take part in this trial, please see our FAQs here .
 This study is open for children and young people with Dravet Syndrome, aged 2-18 years.
 Recruiters are particularly hoping to increase numbers of participants in the older (age 12-18) category.

 You can read more information about the MONARCH results here.
-Further data is expected to be released by Stoke Therapeutics at the American Epilepsy Society annual meeting in early December 2021.
+Further data was released by Stoke Therapeutics at the American Epilepsy Society annual meeting in early December 2021.